10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 • 10 best things to do in Napier port and the best Napier shore excursions

 Cruise ships dock at the port of Napier, within a short walking distance from the downtown.
-Right in front of the dock, you will find a lot of friendly locals welcoming the arrival of your cruise ship with their iconic vintage cars and music.
+Right in front of the dock, you will find many friendly locals welcoming your cruise ship’s arrival with their iconic vintage cars and music.

-The downtown also has lots of vintage cars exposed, which makes Napier city so very special.
+The downtown also has many vintage cars exposed, making Napier city so special.
 The city is also known for numerous classic car parades held annually.

-Although the cruise vessels dock at the downtown area, it is not allowed to walk on the pier due to port’s safety regulation (as the Napier cruise terminal is primarily containership terminal).
+No facilities are available on the pier (no shops, no toilets, etc.).
+Although the cruise vessels dock in the downtown area, it is not allowed to walk on the pier due to the port’s safety regulations (as the Napier cruise terminal is primarily a container terminal).

 Internet/free wi-fi in Napier is available, however, it’s very limited.
 You may be able to find it in public libraries or certain pubs/restaurants for an extra charge.